rubyjiang18/Machine-Learning-System-Design-Interview/ML_System_Design/chaptet_2_visual_search_system.md

 5.2 Indexing pipeline
 - Indexing service: store the embed of the entire image in an index table.

+### 6. Follow up
+- How to use image metadata, such as tags, to improve search results.
+See chapter 3
+- How to support the ability to search images by a textual query.
+See chapter 4

 ### Reference
 - [x] [Visual search at pinterest](https://arxiv.org/pdf/1505.07647.pdf)
 - [x] [Unifying visual embeddings for search at Pinterest](https://medium.com/pinterest-engineering/unifying-visual-embeddings-for-visual-search-at-pinterest-74ea7ea103f0)